pingcap/blog/announcing-iso-27001-certification-for-tidb-cloud.md

 PingCAP is proud to announce today that the company has achieved the International Organization for Standardization (ISO) 27001:2013 certification for TiDB Cloud.
 Following an extensive audit process, the certification was issued by British Standards Institution (BSI), an ANAB-accredited certification body headquartered in London.

-ISO/IEC 27001:2013 is a globally recognized standard that sets out the policies and requirements for establishing, implementing, maintaining and continually improving an information security management system (ISMS).
+ISO/IEC 27001:2013 is a globally recognized standard that sets out the policies and requirements for establishing, implementing, maintaining, and continually improving an information security management system (ISMS).
 In order to get certified, a neutral, independent agency conducts the audit and assesses all the operations in the context of the business, including business continuity, marketing process, cybersecurity, privacy protection, HR, IT systems, etc.

 [TiDB Cloud](https://pingcap.com/products/tidbcloud/) is the fully-managed service of TiDB, a distributed SQL database.
 With TiDB Cloud, customers can easily use TiDB on Amazon Web Services and Google Cloud to quickly build modern, mission critical applications.